Program overview

 Featured Experiences

-- Access to the Jean McNulty Recital Hall and practice modules equipped with instruments.
+- Access to state-of-the-art facilities, including the Jean McNulty Recital Hall and practice modules equipped with instruments.

-- Participation in the Lakehead University Music Association (LUMA), which hosts events and concerts.
+- Engagement with the Lakehead University Music Association (LUMA), which organizes social events, concerts, and fundraisers.

 Career Options